sgs-lab/ibxII/software/README.md

 This is the Software for the Information Barrier Experimental II.
 IBX II is an information barrier setup for nuclear warhead verification with an Apple IIe ([Details](http://www.vintageverification.org)).
 An early version was presented at [34C3](https://media.ccc.de/v/34c3-8994-vintage_computing_for_trusted_radiation_measurements_and_a_world_free_of_nuclear_weapons).

+A [second repository](https://github.com/sgs-lab/ibxII-measurements) holds the measurement data and related read-out scripts that where used to create the current lookup table.

 ## Assemble

 The software is written in 6502 assembler, and can be assembled using the [ca65 assembler](http://www.cc65.org).